makrez/CNN_16S_classification/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

-# Convolutional Neural Networds for the lassification of 16S rRNA sequences
+# Convolutional Neural Networds for the classification of 16S rRNA sequences

 ## Dependencies